epu-ntua/EnergyGuard-JupyterHub/README.md

 Logging out of JupyterHub sends the browser to the Keycloak end session endpoint.
 This signs the user out of Keycloak and then returns them to the JupyterHub login page.

-Logging out of any other EnergyGuard service also ends the JupyterHub session.
-Keycloak sends a backchannel logout request to a small HTTP server that the Hub runs on port **8002**.
+Logging out of other EnergyGuard services also ends the JupyterHub session.
+Keycloak sends a backchannel logout request to a small HTTP server that the Hub runs.
 When it receives one, the Hub

 1. adds the user to a revocation list (`/srv/jupyterhub/revoked_users.json`), where they stay for 5 minutes,
 2. deletes the user's browser OAuth tokens through the JupyterHub API, so the notebook tab is logged out while the server itself keeps running,